Romaine Brooks: First exhibition

 Brooks left St. Ives and moved to Paris.
 Poor young painters such as Pablo Picasso and Henri Matisse were creating new art in the Bohemian districts of Montparnasse and Montmartre.
 In contrast, Brooks took an apartment in the fashionable 16th arrondissement, mingled in elite social circles, and painted portraits of wealthy and titled women.
 These included her current lover, the Princess de Polignac.

 In 1910, Brooks had her first solo show at the prestigious Gallery Durand-Ruel, displaying thirteen paintings, almost all of women or young girls.
 Some were portraits; others showed anonymous models in interior scenes or against tonal backgrounds, often with pensive or withdrawn expressions.
 The paintings were generally naturalistic, showing an attentive eye for the details of Belle Époque fashion, with parasols, veils, and elaborate bonnets on display.

 Brooks included two nude studies in this first exhibition—a provocative choice for a woman artist in 1910.
-In The Red Jacket, a young woman stands in front of a large folding screen, wearing only a small open jacket, with her hands behind her back.
+In The Red Jacket, also known as La Jaquette Rouge, a young woman stands in front of a large folding screen, wearing only a small open jacket, with her hands behind her back.
 Her emaciated stature and forlorn expression led one contemporary reviewer to refer to her as a consumptive; Brooks described her simply as "a poor girl who was cold".
 The other, White Azaleas, is a more sexually charged nude study of a woman reclining on a couch.
 Contemporary reviews compared it to Francisco de Goya's La maja desnuda and Édouard Manet's Olympia.
 Unlike the women in those paintings, the subject of White Azaleas looks away from the viewer; in the background above her is a series of Japanese prints which Brooks loved.

 The exhibition established Brooks' reputation as an artist.
 Reviews were effusive, and the poet Robert de Montesquiou wrote an appreciation calling her "the thief of souls."
 The restrained, almost monochromatic decor of her home also attracted attention; she was often asked to give advice on interior design, and sometimes did, though she did not relish the role of decorator.
 Brooks became increasingly disillusioned with Parisian high society, finding the conversation dull, and feeling that people were whispering about her.
 Despite her artistic success, she described herself as a lapidée—literally, a victim of stoning.